tohojo/sqm-scripts/README.md

 #### Examples

-- Log only the binary invocations and their output:
+- Log only when the binary runs and their output:

     `/etc/init.d/sqm stop ; SQM_DEBUG=1 SQM_VERBOSITY=0 /etc/init.d/sqm start`